mikeraab/docker001/Participant-Guide.md

 Create a text file name Dockerfile with these 3 lines:

-> *Note - if you are using VI, press the "i" key to enter insert mode.
+> *Note - if you are using VI, press the "i" key first to enter insert mode, before you paste.

 ```
 FROM docker/whalesay:latest